anoma/nspec/docs/arch/system/state/resource_machine/data_structures/action/index.juvix.md

 !!! note
     For function privacy in the shielded context, instead of a logic proof we verify a proof of a logic proof validity - a recursive proof. `LogicVerifyingKeyHash` type corresponds to the RL VK commitment while verifying key in `resourceLogicProofs` refers to the key to be used for verification (i.e., verifier circuit verifying key as opposed to a resource logic verifying key).
 RL VK commitment should be included somewhere else, e.g., `applicationData`.

 Actions partition the state change induced by a transaction and limit the resource logics evaluation context: proofs created in the context of an action have access only to the resources associated with the action.
-A resource is said to be *associated with an action* if its commitment or nullifier is present in the action's `created` or `consumed` correspondingly.
+A resource is said to be *associated with an action* if its tag is present in the set of `resourceLogicProofs` keys .
 A resource is associated with at most two actions: resource creation is associated with exactly one action and resource consumption is associated with exactly one action.
-A resource is said to be *consumed in the action* for a valid action if its nullifier is present in the action's `consumed` list.
-A resource is said to be *created in the action* for a valid action if its commitment is in the action's `created` list.
+A resource is said to be *consumed in the action* for a valid action if its *nullifier* is present in the set of `resourceLogicProofs` keys.
+A resource is said to be *created in the action* for a valid action if its *commitment* is in the set of `resourceLogicProofs` keys.

 !!! note
     Unlike transactions, actions don't need to be balanced, but if an action is valid and balanced, it is sufficient to create a balanced transaction.

 ## Interface

-1. `create(List (NullifierKey, Resource, CMtreePath, CMTreeRoot), List (BitString, DeletionCriterion))), List (Resource, List (BitString, DeletionCriterion))) -> Action`
+1. `create(List (NullifierKey, Resource, deltaExtraInput, CMtreePath, CMTreeRoot), List (BitString, DeletionCriterion))), List (Resource, deltaExtraInput, List (BitString, DeletionCriterion))) -> Action`
 2. `verify(Action) -> Bool`
 3. `delta(Action) -> DeltaHash`
+4. `to_instance(Action, Tag) -> ResourceLogicProvingSystem.Instance`

 ## Proofs